KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+Version 2.0.1.1 - January 12, 2018

+- Upgraded KoenZomers.OneDrive.Api to v2.1.0.1 in which several issues with uploading to shared drives have been fixed
+- Bugfixes in uploading to shared drives

 Version 2.0.1.0 - January 11, 2018

 - Upgraded KoenZomers.OneDrive.Api to v2.1.0.0 which has support for using items shared from other OneDrive drives